blitz305/statistical_analysis/README.md

 # UKB Statistical Analysis Toolkit ✨

-## IMPORTANCE
-It is not advised to copy and use it directly , as the reproducibility was not considered at the beginning Welcome aboard!
+Welcome aboard!
 This toolkit packages the end-to-end statistical workflows built on UK Biobank accelerometry and registry data.
 It walks you through cognitive feature processing (Phase A), activity regularity & exposure clustering (Phase B), plus survival/clinical outcome modeling (Phase C).
 Alongside the main pipelines it ships a reproducible environment, quick validation scripts, and code for manuscript-ready tables.

+## IMPORTANCE
+It is not advised to copy and use it directly , as the reproducibility was not considered at the beginning!!!

 ## Repository Layout 🗂️
 - `cognitive_features/` (formerly `A/`): cleans and summarizes raw cognitive tests and screening fields.
 Use `A.cognitive_result.R` as the entry point to kick off Phase A.